 Medical coverages follow the driver -- and sometimes the car

-Medical coverages of personal injury protection (PIP) and Medical Payments (MedPay) follow the driver.
+Medical Payments (MedPay) and personal injury protection (PIP) follow the driver.
 The medical coverages' benefits are based on people, not the insured vehicle, so can move with you and your family if you're driving or riding in your own vehicle or someone else's.

 Your PIP and MedPay coverages pay out no matter who is at fault for your injuries and, depending upon the terms of your coverage, may even follow you when you're walking or biking.